CoHuK/prettypo/README.md

 ## Usage
+Install by pip
+`pip install prettypo`
-Just inherit your Base Page class from PrettyPageObject and that's all!
+And inherit your Base Page class from PrettyPageObject and that's all!

 ## Features
 Prettypo generates several methods for the requested element depending on the type of the element